 - Be located in within the food delivery area;

 This is a stream-lined program meant to provide children 18 and under with good nutrition during the summer months.
 Meals are delivered to the center for free.
 Income Eligibility forms are not necessary for this program.

-Simply fill out this on-line application. and we'll help you determine which program is right for you.
+Simply fill out this on-line application. and we'll help you determine the program that will give you the most benefits.

 How much money are we talking about?